-Unlike employees in the private sector, Ohio's public employees working within the Ohio Civil Service have extensive and specific rights.
+Unlike employees in the private sector, public employees who work within the Ohio Civil Service have extensive and specific rights.
 These rights are listed in the Ohio Revised Code and the Ohio Administrative Code.
 Ohio public employees can be grouped into three different categories:

-- Public employees in the classified civil service and not covered by a union agreement
+- Classified civil service and not covered by a union agreement

-- Public employees in the classified civil service covered by a union agreement
+- Classified civil service covered by a union agreement

 Each group listed above is treated differently under Ohio law regarding hiring, firing, and changes in the terms and conditions of employment.

-Public employees in the unclassified civil service have the fewest of protections and are most like their counterparts in the private sector.
-Unfortunately, unclassified employees can usually be terminated without cause and serve at the pleasure of the appointing authority (i.e. department director, governor, mayor, etc.).
-Ohio Revised Code Section 124.11, lists those public employees that are in the unclassified civil service.
-The law names specific positions that are unclassified, such as:
+Public employees in the unclassified civil service have the fewest protections and are most like their counterparts in the private sector.
+Unfortunately, unclassified employees can usually be terminated without cause.

 - Officers elected by popular vote